 Ingredients needed for the homemade silly putty:

-- 4 oz bottle of regular school glue– not the washable kind (our first batch was made with washable glue, but the washable glue didn’t work to well, so I recommend using regular, all purpose glue.
-If you can’t find this glitter glue, make your own with a few drops of food coloring and a few tablespoons of colored glitter.)
+- 4 oz bottle of regular school glue– not the washable kind (our first batch was made with washable glue, but the washable glue didn’t work too well, so I recommend using regular, all-purpose glue.
+If you can’t find this glitter glue, make your own glitter glue with a few drops of food coloring and a few tablespoons of colored glitter.)

 - Water (equivalent to the amount of glue you are using. )

 - 4 additional oz. of warm water (this is used to dissolve the borax)

 Mix together a 1 to 1 mixture of glue and water.
 (I made a half size batch for this demonstration.)